neildevas/install-ruby-on-macos/README.md

 Why
 ---
 Installing Ruby and/or gems is a common source of confusion and frustration.
-Search for `You don't have write permissions for the /Library/Ruby/Gems/2.0.0 directory` in your favorite search engine, and you will see pages and pages of results.
+Search for `You don't have write permissions for the /Library/Ruby/Gems/2.0.0 directory` or `command not found` in your favorite search engine, and you will see pages and pages of results.

 To make matters worse, the vast majority of suggestions are bad advice and